-Successful in his application to the Academy, in 1961, Wiley became the first African American from Indiana appointed to a military academy.
-It was as a member of the Academy’s football team that he gained the nickname “Flash,” for his flashy play.
-In 1965, he became the fifth African American graduate of the Air Force Academy and the Academy’s first Fulbright Scholar.
-As such, he continued his studies at L’Institut Des Etudes Politiques at the University of Paris in France.
-Following his service as a captain in the U.S. Air Force, Wiley resigned his commission to pursue graduate studies.
-In 1974, he received a master’s in public policy from Harvard University’s Kennedy School of Government and a law degree from Harvard Law School.
+Lawyer and civic leader Fletcher “Flash” Wiley was born on November 29, 1942 in Chicago, Illinois.
+Four years after his birth, Wiley’s family moved to Indianapolis, Indiana, where he was raised.
+In 1953, Wiley was selected as a charter member of the “Gifted Child Program” by the Indianapolis Public Schools, in which he was the only African American in his class.
+Upon graduation from Shortridge High School in 1960, Wiley was recruited by the United States Air Force Academy and became the first African American from the State of Indiana appointed to a military academy, as well as the school’s first African American football player.
+As an athlete, he gained the nickname “Flash,” and in 1965, became the fifth African American graduate of the Air Force Academy and the Academy’s first black Fulbright Scholar.
+Wiley continued his studies at L’Institut Des Etudes Politiques at the University of Paris in France; and, in 1974, following his service as a captain in the U.S. Air Force, he received his M.P.P. degree from Harvard University’s Kennedy School of Government and his J.D. degree from Harvard Law School.

-Wiley and his wife, Benaree Pratt Wiley, live in Massachusetts.
+Wiley and his wife, Benaree Pratt Wiley, live in Brookline, Massachusetts.
 They have two children: a son, Pratt, and a daughter, Benaree.

 Fletcher “Flash” Wiley was interviewed by The HistoryMakers on October 15, 2004.